-Can you breastfeed your baby if he is sick?
+Can we breastfeed baby if he is sick?

-The problem of breastfeeding/disease may also arise in the event that your baby is ill.
-And the answer would be the same as for Mom.
-If your child is sick, breastfeeding is even highly recommended because, as mentioned above, Breast milk allows your baby to be better immune to germs and will allow him to recover more easily and quickly.
-Moreover, it will not be destabilized by the sudden loss of reference that would constitute a sudden interruption of breastfeeding.
+Breastfeeding/illness can also arise in the event that baby is sick.
+And the answer would be the same as for mom.
+If your child is sick, breastfeeding is even highly recommended because, as mentioned above, Breast milk allows baby to be better immune to microbes and will allow him to recover easier and quickly.
+In addition, it will not be destabilized by the sudden loss of mark that would constitute a brutal interruption of breastfeeding.

-The composition of your milk contains antibodies that will help your child's body fight the infection and help it heal quickly.
-In addition, your milk will produce even more antibodies to your baby's disease.
-Your milk is his medicine!
+The composition of your milk contains antibodies that will help your child's organism fight infection and help him heal quickly.
+In addition, your milk will produce even more antibodies in the face of your baby's disease.
+Your milk is her medication!

 If baby can't breastfeed?

-A disease in a baby means fatigue and weakness.
-In some cases, baby will have no energy and/or will not want to breastfing.
-To avoid dehydration, you can get help from a lactation counsellor or a breastfeeding doctor to get the right solutions for your baby!'
+Who says sickness in baby, says fatigue and weakness.
+In some cases, baby will have no energy and/or will not want to suck.
+To avoid dehydration, You can get help by a lactation advisor or a competent doctor in breastfeeding to obtain the solutions adapted to the baby situation!